Who's to blame?

 What's tricky is figuring out who's at fault.
-If the compensation claim is more than several hundred dollars and the dry cleaner refuses to accept responsibility, you can take it further by sending the damaged garment to the Drycleaning Institute of Australia or to the Dry Cleaning Complaints Arbitration Services (DCCAS) (for a $200 fee) for testing to determine fault.
+If the compensation claim is more than several hundred dollars and the dry cleaner refuses to accept responsibility, you can take it further by contacting the Drycleaning Institute of Australia (DIA) which provides advice and a mediation service for members.

 There are mandatory standards for care labelling, enforceable by the Australian Consumer and Competition Commission (ACCC).
 In theory, fines of up to $1.1 million apply for companies that fail to comply.
 Under the laws, all clothing suppliers – manufacturers, importers, wholesalers, distributors and retailers – must ensure their care labelling is:

 - permanently attached to the garment

 - accessible at the point of sale

 - appropriate and adequate for the care of the garment so that when followed the article is not damaged.